Essien-Ubong/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that displays the content of current directory
+Script that changes directory to root